Anticipated October Titles

 Have more fun with Jack and Annie at MagicTreeHouse.com!

-White Bird: A Wonder Story By R. J. Palacio
+White Bird: A Wonder Story (A Graphic Novel) By R. J. Palacio

-Inspired by her blockbuster phenomenon Wonder, R. J. Palacio makes her graphic novel debut with an unforgettable story of the power of kindness and unrelenting courage in a time of war.
+Soon to be a major motion picture, starring Helen Mirren and Gillian Anderson!
+R. J. Palacio’s unforgettable graphic novel debut is a story about the power of kindness and unrelenting courage in a time of war.

 In R. J. Palacio's bestselling collection of stories Auggie & Me, which expands on characters in Wonder, readers were introduced to Julian's grandmother, Grandmère.
 Here, Palacio makes her graphic novel debut with Grandmère's heartrending story: how she, a young Jewish girl, was hidden by a family in a Nazi-occupied French village during World War II; how the boy she and her classmates once shunned became her savior and best friend.